solivaquaant/my-small-blog/docs/pico-ctf/index.md

 **[picoCTF](https://picoctf.org)** is a beginner-friendly Capture The Flag competition developed by security experts at Carnegie Mellon University.
 It is designed to teach cybersecurity fundamentals through hands-on challenges that span across various categories such as:

-- 🕵️‍♂️ Reverse Engineering
+- General skills
-- 🌐 Web Exploitation
+- Reverse engineering
-- 🧮 Cryptography
+- Web exploitation
-- 🧠 Binary Exploitation
+- Cryptography
-- 📁 Forensics
+- Binary exploitation
-- ⚙️ General Skills
+- Forensics

 ---